kassko/data-mapper/README.md

 We also can load the properties "bestShop" and "keyboard" only when we use it.
 For more details see the "Lazy loading" section.

 #### Lazy loading ####
+This section will be written later.

 #### Value object ####
+This section will be written later.

 #### Mapping inheritance ####
+This section will be written later.

 ##### Field mapping level and class mapping level #####
 If all fields use a same option, you can configure this option at "object" level.

 ##### Class mapping inheritance #####
+This section will be written later.

 ##### Resource mapping inheritance #####
+This section will be written later.

 #### Other features ####